India's first medical cannabis company receives major backing

 BCH grows cannabis in the northern state of Jammu and Kashmir, with the intention of seeking treatments for epilepsy, breast cancer and palliative care.

-«We already have our first batch of plants from cannabis grown in Jammu,» said Avnish Pandya, co-founder of BHC. «It's all part of the CSIR».
+«We already have our first batch of plants from Cannabis grown in Jammu,» said Avnish Pandya, co-founder of BHC. «It's all part of the CSIR».

 The company added that Tata and Anandan's investment will be used to hire scientists from India and the international community, particularly in the Netherlands, where they already have contacts.
 Product development announcements will arrive in 2018 with first products for palliative care.